How to Use Spanish Accent Marks Correctly

 Likewise, Spanish accent marks reflect vital details on which syllable receives the stress when the word is pronounced.
 Think about the example of “record” in English, which can have very different meanings depending on where you put the stress.
 Whereas “a record” takes the stress on the first syllable, the verb “to record” takes the stress on the second syllable.
 In Spanish, the pronunciation stress is reflected by the written accent marks.

 Accents in Spanish are used only on specific letters: the vowels a, e, i, o, u, and the consonant n.
 No other letters of the alphabet take accents in Spanish.
-There are three different types of accent marks in Spanish: the diaeresis, the tilde, and the acute accent.
-We’ll call them by their common Spanish names here, which are, respectively, la diéresis, la virgulilla, and el acento.
+There are three types of Spanish accent marks you should know:

 In case you want to type any of the characters we’re covering here, we have a separate lesson specifically on how to type Spanish accents.